-FORM 10-K (Mark One) x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE E ACT OF 1934 Fo or the fiscal year ended December 31, 2023 OR o TRANSITION REPORT PURSUANT TO SECTION 13 3 OR 15(d) OF THE SECURITIES EXCHA ANGE ACT OF 1934 For the e transition period from to Commission file number 001-04321 AMPR IUS TECHNOLOGIES, (Exact name of registrant as specified in its charter) INC. Delaware 98-1591811 (State or other jurisdiction of incorporation or organization ı) (I.R.S.
-Employer Identification No.) 1180 Page Avenue, Fremont, California 94538 (Address of Principal Executive Offices) (Zip Code) Regi (800) 425-8803 istrant's telephone number, including area cod e Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.0001 par value AMPX The New York Stock Exchange Redeemable warrants, each exercisable for one share of common stock at an exercise price of \$11.50 AMPX.W The New York Stock Exchange Securities registered pursuant to section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned is ssuer, as defined in Rule 405 of the Securities Act.
-Yes o No x Indicate by check mark if the registrant is not required to file report ts pursuant to Section 13 or Section 15(d) of t he Act.
-Yes o No x Indicate by check mark whether the registrant: (1) has filed all rep 12 months (or for such shorter period that the registrant was require • , Indicate by check mark whether the registrant has submitted ele ectronically every Interactive Data File requ ired to be submitted pursuant to Rule 405 of Regulation S-
+FORM 10-K Mark ( One) ⊠ AN 19: TO SECTION 13 OR 15(d) OF TH IE SECURITIES EXCHANGE ACT OF For the fiscal year ended December 31 , 2024 OR RANSITION REPORT PURSUA CT OF 1934 NT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE For the t ransition period from to Commission file number 001-4131 4 RIUS TECHNOLOGIE xact name of registrant as specified in its cha (S state or other jurisdiction of incorporation of r organization) (I.R.S.
+Employer Identification No.) 1180 Page Avenue, Fremont, C (Address of Principal Executive Of 94538 (Zip Code) Securitie 2 60 (800) 425-8803 rant's telephone number, including a Name of each exchange on which Title of each class Trading Symbol(s) registered 2230 non stock, \$0.0001 par value AMPX The New York Stock Exchange Re edeemable warrants, each

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-0

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Accelerated filer

-Smaller reporting company

-Emerging growth company

-(§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes x No o

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. o

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.
-0

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes o No x

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the Registrant, as of June 30, 2023 (the last business day of the registrant's most recently completed second fiscal quarter), was approximately \$121.0 million.
-Solely for purposes of this disclosure, shares of common stock held by executive officers and directors and by each person who owns 5% or more of the outstanding common stock as of such date have been excluded because such persons may be deemed to be affiliates.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.
+AMPX.W

+The New York Stock Exchange

+Securities registered pursuant to section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes $\square$ No $\boxtimes$ Indicate by check mark if the registrant is not requested $\square$ No $\square$ uired to file reports pursuant to Section 13 or Section 15(d) of the Act. 그는 그렇게 되었다. 나에 가꾸는 것은 사람들은 그 그 맛이 보는 것이 없는 것이 없는 것이 없었다. 그렇게 되었다. ding 12 mo all reports required to be filed by Section 13 or nths (or for such shorter period that the registrant v quirements for the past 90 days.
+Yes ⊠ No □ T (§232.405 ted electronically every Interactive Data File req 5 of this chapter) during the preceding 12 months files).Yes ⊠ No □ th company celerated filer, an accelerated filer, a non-acceler 7.
+See the definitions of "large accelerated filer," ompany" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company f the registrant has elected not to use the extende counting standards provided pursuant to Section d transition al reporting port on and attestation to its management's assess under Section 404(b) of the Sarbanes-Oxley Act ed or issued its audit report. □ di 50 ct, indicate by check mark whether the financial st a error to previously issued financial statements. atements of Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). □ Indicate by check mark whether the registrant is a shell comp any (as defined in Rule 12b-2 of the Act).
+Yes 🗆 N No ⊠ June 30, 2024 (the last business day of the regist \$50.6 million.
+Solely for purposes of this discloss by each person who owns 5% or more of the outs rant's most ure, shares standing co ommon equity held by non-affiliates of the Registrecently completed second fiscal quarter), was apported from the stock held by executive officers and demonstock as of such date have been excluded by affiliate status is not necessarily a conclusive definition. proximately irectors and ecause such TL 1 1117 027 000 1 NO. 20042 - 2495.4 DESCRIPTION OF THE PARTY OF THE

-The registrant had 91,597,817 shares of common stock outstanding as of March 22, 2024.
+The registrant had 117,926,808 shares of common stock outstanding as of March 13, 2025.